spatie/laravel-activitylog/docs/advanced-usage/manipulate-changes-array.md

 weight: 2
 ---

 In some cases you may want to manipulate/control changes array, v4 made this possible by introducing new pipeline approach.
-Changes array will go throw pipes carried over event object; In every pipe you can add, edit or delete from `attribute` and `old` arrays.
+Changes array will go through pipes carried over by the event object.
+In every pipe you can add, edit or delete from `attribute` and `old` arrays.
 See example:

 ```php
 // RemoveKeyFromLogChangesPipe.php